Best areas to stay in Bali

-When it comes to the best places to stay in Bali, I’m sure you’ve heard enough about Kuta, Ubud or Seminyak.
+When it comes to the best areas to stay in Bali, I’m sure you’ve heard enough about Kuta, Ubud or Seminyak.

-If you’re looking for some practical information to decide which part of Bali is best for you, then you’ll love the map below including all of the locations, based on your type of trip.
+If you’re looking for some practical information to decide what suits better for your type of holiday, then you’ll love the map and the quick comparative table (jump to it) including all of the locations, based on your kind of trip.

 The best part?